 Attend our 100% Online & Self-Paced One-Hour Free PMP Training.

-What is the objective of Change management plan?
+What is the objective of the Change Management Plan?

-Change management plan describes how changes will be managed and controlled.
-The change management plan should define how should each change be evaluated with its impacts and which alternative solutions can be found to implement the change.
-Those must be all described in the change management plan.
+The change management plan describes how changes will be managed and controlled.
+This plan should define how should each change be evaluated with its impacts and which alternative solutions can be found to implement the change.
+Those must be all described in this management plan.